Highlight your RSA Experience at the Author! Author! Happy Hour.

-HALOCK is proud to be a part of the NIST Cybersecurity Risk Management Conference.
-Our partner, Chris Cronin will be speaking with Phyllis Lee of the CIS (Center for Internet Security), and Paul Otto, of Hogan Lovells US LLP.
+NIST Cyber Security Risk Management Conference – Reasonable Risk.
+Our partner, Chris Cronin will be speaking with Phyllis Lee of the CIS (Center for Internet Security).

 As part of its enduring interest in LifeLock, Inc., the Federal Trade Commission issued the following statement on December 17, 2015, “PCI DSS certification is insufficient in and of itself to establish the existence of reasonable security protections … the existence of a PCI DSS certification is an important consideration in, but by no means […]